lensfun/lensfun/docs/man/g-lensfun-update-data.1.rst

 ``g-lensfun-update-data`` is a GUI version of ``lensfun-update-data``.
 Both programs do the same, however, ``g-lensfun-update-data`` will ask for a root password if needed in a popup window rather than on the command line.
-This way, it comes in handy if a GUI program wants to let the user update lensfun's database.
+This way, it comes in handy if a GUI program wants to let the user update Lensfun's database.

 See the manpage of ``lensfun-update-data`` for further information, and pay